idugalic/serverless-company/README.md

-This project is intended to demonstrate best practices for building a serverless web application with help of [Spring](https://github.com/markfisher/spring-cloud-function) platform.
+This project is intended to demonstrate best practices for building a serverless web application with help of [Spring Cloud Function project](https://github.com/markfisher/spring-cloud-function).

 Serverless architectures refer to applications that significantly depend on third-party services (knows as Backend as a Service or "BaaS") or on custom code that's run in ephemeral containers (Function as a Service or "FaaS").
 We will focus on FaaS.